 Everybody has their own version of comfort food.
 We've told you about milk toast, an old-fashioned comfort food favorite where you toast buttered bread, tear it in chunks and pour milk over it.
 But ask a Southerner what their version of this favorite is and they'll tell you a different tale.
 If you grew up in the South, especially in the Appalachian region, you know it's cornbread and milk.

 Cornbread is comfort food on its own.
 Served as part of so many meals, Southern cornbread is a staple.
-You can slather it with butter or mix in some cheddar or some jalapeños, just don't add sugar (sweet cornbread is a muffin, not cornbread).
+You can slather it with butter or mix in some cheddar cheese or some jalapeños, but no sugar (sweet cornbread is a muffin, not cornbread).
 But for a simple, comforting meal, all you need to do is crumble cornbread in a glass and pour cold milk over it.

 Ready to try this Southern comfort food?
 Here's one of our favorite cornbread recipes.
-All you need is cornmeal, salt, baking powder, baking soda, two large eggs, buttermilk and butter for the cast iron skillet.
+All you need to do is combine cornmeal, salt, baking powder, baking soda, two large eggs, buttermilk and melted butter in a large bowl, then transfer to the cast iron skillet.
+Some recipes call for vegetable oil instead of butter, but we all know butter is the way to go.
 Make sure you preheat the skillet to get the crispy crust!
 Bake for about 20 minutes, cut a slab of cornbread, crumble it into a glass, pour cold milk on top and enjoy.